Safeguarding & Welfare

 Omonia Youth FC take the welfare and safeguarding of young people extremely seriously.
 The safety of all our young footballers is our number one priority.
-We want all our young footballers to enjoy their football journey at Omonia Youth FC and we want them to train and play in a comfortable, enjoyable and above all a safe environment.
+We want all our young footballers to enjoy their football journey at Omonia Youth FC and we want them to train and play in a comfortable, safe environment.

 We want all our young footballers to enjoy training, matches and being with their friends at the club.